 This recommendation should be combined with FY23-1, and follow the same processes as outlined in FY23-1.

 MRC assumes that this portion of the recommendation, “Make materials available to SRC for review related to accessibility to all including from a DEI lens,” is a given with all recommendations, and suggests the SRC assess the best way to incorporate the DEIA element across recommendations.

+The Business and Employment Opportunity Committee has finalized and provided the MRC Communications (COMS) team with content relevant for recruitment of SRC members and is in agreement with the recommendation that the SRC assess the best way to incorporate the DEIA element across recommendations.
+The BEO recommends COMs provide a mock-up of a number of print and social media recruitment strategies to the committee, in addition to eliciting suggestions to the committee for any additional recommendations for the most effective print and electronic media materials to reach potential committee members

-Recommendation FY23-6 (formerly FY22-5 & FY21-5): Develop a baseline understanding of self-employment, including but not limited to assessing needs (consumer and counselor), data trends (state and national), and identified best-practices and partners, to inform a strategy for self-employment services within MRC
+Recommendation FY23-6 (formerly FY22-5 & FY21-5): Develop a baseline understanding of self-employment, review state and national data trends (to assist with determining the scope of the effort), and assess VRS-E resources (e.g., the University of Montana Rural Institute on Inclusive Communities; potential adaptation, and training for MRC VR staff.

 Responsible SRC Committee: Business & Employment

+MRC recommends the following edits to Recommendation FY23-6: Develop a baseline understanding of self-employment, review state and national data trends (to assist with determining the scope of the effort), and assess VRS-E resources (e.g., the University of Montana Rural Institute on Inclusive Communities; potential adaptation, and training for MRC VR staff.

+NOTE: The above revision provides more specificity around the work.
+We are not aligned with developing resource clubs, and we are not currently resourced/staffed to establish additional regional partnerships with universities outside of our current efforts.

 MRC Response to FY23-6

 MRC continues to recognize that interest in self employment has increased during Covid-19.
 As this is a recurring goal for the last 2 years, MRC would like the SRC to further define what specifically the SRC would like to achieve with this goal.
 We propose, for example, to develop a shared understanding of what is meant by “self employment.”
 As such, MRC needs more information to assess our ability to support this recommendation.
-Universities